oTwoWin/Labo_HTTP_1/README.md

 We did several manipulations (create/stop/start/delete) of the containers from the management tool and we checked that the operations were performed on the host system using the usual Docker commands.

+## 7. Load balancing: multiple server nodes

+### Description

+This tool provides load balancing for the dynamic reverse proxy server in point 5.

+### Configuration

+The script `run-script.sh` launch the server with the ip and port of the static and dynamic servers.
+It use the name of the static and dynamic server to this purpose.
+You need to change the `run-script.sh` file if you need to change the names.

+You have two pools of load balancing, one for static servers and another one for dynamic servers.
+If you need to add more, you need to recover the ip and port of the servers first in the `run-script.sh`, edit the ` apache2-foreground` file to add an extra variable and edit the `conf-template.php` to add a pool with the ip addresses and the reverse proxy configuration.

+### Building the server image

+To run the server, you have to build the image with the Dockerfile located in `docker_images/apache-lb-image` folder.

+### Running the server

+You have two options :

+1. Use the script `run-script.sh` with the name of the image you built previously.
+The container will be running in the port 80.
+Launching example `./run-script.sh apache-lb`

+2. Recover the ip addresses of the servers manually and launch the docker with the command `docker run -d -e STATIC_APP={IP ADRESSES OF YOUR STATIC SERVER} -e DYNAMIC_APP={IP ADRESSES OF YOUR DYNAMIC SERVER} --name {NAME OF YOUR CONTAINER} -p 80:{PORT OF YOUR SERVER} {NAME OF YOUR IMAGE}  `.
+The ip must following this structure `ip:port` with a space between each ip.

+### Tests

+We run 3 instance of static and dynamic servers.
+We checked that the ip addresses change when we reload the page and that all the servers are used.